Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

+For long-range bosonic settings, a key obstacle is whether one can establish a \emph{convergent} cluster expansion: when arbitrarily many bosons can occupy a single site, naive combinatorial bounds on cluster weights typically diverge, preventing the standard high-temperature expansion from being controlled.
+Our convergence criterion appears optimal for the repulsive Bose–Hubbard model, while several seemingly mild extensions [e.g., density-assisted tunneling, $a_i(n_i+n_j)a_j^\dagger+\text{h.c.}$] fall outside its scope and may allow genuinely nontrivial behavior even at high temperature.

+In this Letter, we establish two main results for the repulsive Bose-Hubbard model in the high-temperature regime.
+First, we construct an efficient simulation algorithm based on a \emph{convergent} cluster expansion.
+Second, we prove a clustering theorem that quantifies the decay of correlations.
+Our algorithm runs in quasi-polynomial time: for short-range hopping, the cost scales as $\exp(\widetilde{\mathcal{O}}(\log(N)))$, while for long-range hopping it scales as $\exp(\mathcal{O}(\log^2(N)))$, where $N$ is the system size, and the precision is set to be $1/{\rm poly}(N)$.
+A key difference from spin systems~\cite{mann2024algorithmic,sanchez2025high,molnar2015approximating,kliesch2014locality,achutha2025provably} is that bosonic models have neither a bounded local Hilbert space nor an a priori energy cutoff, requiring a different analysis to control approximation errors (see Fig.~\ref{tab_1} for a comparison).
+Nevertheless, in the long-range setting, our runtime scaling matches the best-known results for long-range spin systems~\cite{sanchez2025high,achutha2025provably}.

+A central technical challenge is the appearance of high powers of bosonic operators in the expansion (e.g., $a_i^m$).
+Naively bounding such terms yields norms that grow like $(m\beta)^m$ at $m$th order, leading to a divergence of the cluster series as $m\to\infty$ even at small $\beta$.
+Our key contribution is to show that, in the repulsive Bose--Hubbard setting, this potentially fatal growth can be controlled by exploiting the structure of the on-site interaction, thereby restoring convergence (see Supplemental Material \cite{sm} for the detailed estimates).
+This criterion also clarifies why certain extensions---such as extended Hubbard interactions, density-assisted tunneling terms, or quartic inter-site couplings of the form $n_i^2 n_j^2$ as in Ref.~\cite{Han2025}---may fall outside the reach of cluster-expansion-based methods and can support nontrivial behavior at high temperatures.

+Our results can be viewed as a first step toward a long-term goal: identifying the precise boundary between trivial and nontrivial behavior in high-temperature bosonic matter.
+By delineating when cluster-expansion techniques remain controllable---and when they fundamentally break down due to bosonic unboundedness---we provide a concrete framework for understanding which microscopic ingredients can obstruct ``high-temperature simplicity'' and thereby enable genuinely nontrivial phenomena.
+We expect this perspective to serve as a useful guide for exploring and classifying high-temperature phases and dynamical regimes in a broad range of interacting bosonic systems.

-We consider a system of bosons on a finite $D$-dimensional lattice, denoted by $V$.
+\paragraph*{Setup and notations.—} We consider a system of bosons on a finite $D$-dimensional lattice, denoted by $V$.
 At each site $i \in V$, we equip it with an infinite-dimensional Hilbert space $\mathcal{H}_i$.
-Then the total Hilbert space given by $\mathcal{H} = \bigotimes_{i \in V} \mathcal{H}_i$.
-Though our methodology is applicable to much wide scope and cases, for readers' convenience let us focus on the long-range canonical Bose-Hubbard model,
+Then the total Hilbert space is given by $\mathcal{H} = \bigotimes_{i \in V} \mathcal{H}_i$.
+Though our methodology is applicable to a much wider scope and cases, for readers’ convenience, let us focus on the long-range canonical Bose-Hubbard model,

 Here, $a_i$ and $a_i^\dagger$ are the bosonic annihilation and creation operators at site $i$, satisfying the canonical commutation relations $[a_i, a_j^\dagger] = \delta_{ij}$, and $n_i := a_i^\dagger a_i$ is the local number operator.
 The hopping amplitudes $J_{i,j}$ exhibit a power-law decay with distance $d_{i,j}$,